-- The application program in the programmable logic controller (PLC) is configured to detect line faults (lead breakage or lead short circuit). - If you are using the HART communication, observe that the HART signal superimposes an analog signal on the signal line that can influence the measured value.
+- Only one input and one output are part of the safety function. - The application program in the programmable logic controller (PLC) is configured to detect the following line faults: - Lead breakage or lead short circuit for analog input - Lead breakage for analog output - If you are using the HART communication, observe that the HART signal superimposes an analog signal on the signal line that can influence the measured value.
 Verify that all devices on the signal line are HART compatible when activating HART communication in one of the devices.